Spring 2018 update: (05/17/2018)

 Spring 2018 price for quill shuttles: $115 plus shipping except where different price noted in caption.
 Quill shuttles can be requested on a custom basis.
 The Archived Shuttles tab under “Weaving Tools” can be viewed to see samples of what various wood combinations look like from past shuttles made.
 There is currently 1 shuttle left.
-There will be a limited custom run of shuttles this spring with approximate completion 3rd week of May.
+There will be a limited custom run of shuttles this spring with approximate completion end of June or 1st part of July (was originally May, but I’ve been delayed a month).
 Contact us for further details.

 Quill shuttles are typically used in Scandinavian weaving or on looms with narrow sheds.
 Quills are economical – they may be purchased or made from stiff paper.
 Quills hold more yarn than a bobbin of comparable size and are quieter to use.
 Many weavers prefer the use of quills for better selvedges.